-Subscriptions for 2013-14 remain unchanged from last year and the year before:
+Subscriptions for 2014-15 remain unchanged from last year, the year before and the year before that:

 Single £20 (Couple £32.50)

 Unwaged, Senior Citizens & under 18 £16; add your partner for a total of £25

 In addition to the subscription fee an evening fee is charged for entry to the meetings.
 For members, the fee is £1.00, a reduction of £0.50 on last year.
 Visitors & prospective members are welcome for an evening fee of £2.50 (£1 refundable on joining)

 A brief history of the Society